rebay1982/hflogger/README.md

 # hflogger
-A simple CLI logger for HF operations
+A simple TUI display for WSJT-X built using CharmSH/BubbleTea